aardvarkk/tami/README.md

 ## Setting DirectSound channel
 - Happens on ResetAudioDevice
-  - Which happens on InitInstance of CSoundGen
+  - Which happens on InitInstance of CSoundGen and also OnLoadSettings()
   - Which must be part of CWinThread
   - But document and view are already supposed to be set at that point